Correlation and Auto-correlation – An Easy Primer on 2 Key Concepts

 Monthly average maximum temperature of Boston, MA from Jan 1998 to Jun 2019.
 Weather data source: National Centers for Environmental Information (Image by Author)

 Let’s plot the temperature against a time lagged version of itself for various lags.
+Each lag represents one month in the past.

 Monthly average maximum temperature of Boston, MA plotted against a lagged version of itself.
 Data source: National Centers for Environmental Information (Image by Author)